Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Tree-Embedded Factor Models for Categorical Distributions

-The central idea of factor analysis is to explain high-dimensional observations, here the $M$ distributions, through a lower-dimensional structure characterized by $K$ latent factors.
-Since the unknown distributions are mapped into a Euclidean space, we can adopt the standard formulation of Bayesian factor models \citep{lopes2004bayesian, prado2010time}.
-Let $\bm{\eta}_1,\dots,\bm{\eta}_K$ be $N$-dimensional vectors, which we interpret as factor distributions.
-Because the tree-logit transformation is bijective, each $\bm{\eta}_k$ implicitly corresponds to a set of conditional probabilities on the tree $T$, and hence to a discrete distribution on $\Omega$.
-We model each embedded vector $\bm{\psi}_i$ as
+For notational convenience, we denote the parameter vector $\{\psi_i(A)\}_{A \in \mathcal{N}(T)}$ by $\bm{\psi}_i$.
+The central idea of factor analysis is to explain high-dimensional observations, here $M$ distributions, through a lower-dimensional structure characterized by $K$ ($K < M$) latent factors.
+Since the unknown distributions are now represented by a Euclidean vector, we can adopt the standard formulation of Bayesian factor models \citep{lopes2004bayesian, prado2010time}.
+To clearly describe the model architecture, we first consider the case where the number of factors $K$ is fixed.